 As your thermostat reads the ambient home temperature, its placement plays a crucial role.

-If you are living in a two-story building, it is recommended to install your thermostat on the first floor.
-The main reason for this is because the second floor often gets warmer due to hot rising air.
+If you live in a two-story building, installing your thermostat on the first floor is recommended.
+The main reason is that the second floor often gets warmer due to hot rising air.
 A better solution, however, would be to install a dual-zone thermostat.

-Read this article for detailed two-story house air conditioning tips.
+Read this article for detailed air conditioning tips for your two-story house.

 Dust and debris can build up inside the delicate thermostat components, triggering electrical and mechanical issues.
 Dirt particles can also block the sensors leading to incorrect temperature readings.

-Take a microfiber cloth or a soft brush and wipe the debris gently.
-You can also use a compressed air duster if you have prior cleaning experience, as it can dislodge delicate parts.
-Also, make sure you don’t use a wet cloth or wipes to clean the thermostat as it can damage the internal components.
+Solution: Programmable or mechanical thermostats either have a cover that can be removed while keeping them mounted, or they have to be unmounted from the wall.
+For cleaning, take a microfiber cloth or a soft brush and wipe the debris gently.
+Also, ensure you don’t use a wet cloth or wipes to clean the thermostat, as it can damage the internal components.

 3. Malfunctioning Sensors